asokolsky/RESTing-with-Flask/03/farm/README.md

 ## Testing Farm

-We added tests in app folder.
+We added tests in the app folder.
 To launch all the tests:

 ```bash
 alex@latitude:~/Projects/RESTing-with-Flask/03/farm/app$ python3 -m unittest